 At the first regular meeting in the month of January, the Council shall appoint a Fire Marshal.
-The Fire Marshal shall hold his or her office at the will of the Council and until a successor has been appointed and shall have been qualified.
-The Council shall fix the salary or compensation of the Fire Marshal and may change the same at any time during the year.
-The Fire Marshal shall report to and be supervised by the Administrator-Clerk-Treasurer.
+The Fire Marshal shall hold his or her office at the will of the Council and until a successor has been

 § 31.32 DUTIES OF FIRE MARSHAL.